1 person killed in explosion at California medical facility

-(CNN)Federal officials are responding to the scene after one person was killed in an explosion at a medical building in Aliso Viejo, California.
+(CNN)Federal officials are responding after one person was killed Tuesday in an explosion at a medical building in Aliso Viejo, California.

-Orange County Fire Authority Chief Brian Fennessy said two other adults were injured in the blast.
+Three people were injured in the blast, according to the Orange County Fire Authority.

+The explosion came from the inside out, and the first floor is heavily damaged.
+The walls and windows were blown out, Capt.
+Tony Bommarito said in an interview on CNN affiliate KCAL/KCBS.

 "We are still trying to determine if this explosion was accidental or intentional," said Carrie Braun, a spokeswoman for the Orange County Sheriff's Office.

-Braun said the survivors' injuries "were consistent with an explosion, but not necessarily consistent with a bomb."
+Braun said the two survivors had critical injuries "that were consistent with an explosion, but not necessarily consistent with a bomb."

-The Bureau of Alcohol, Tobacco, Firearms and Explosives is responding to the explosion, said spokesman Ginger Colbrun.
+The Federal Bureau of Investigations and the Bureau of Alcohol, Tobacco, Firearms and Explosives are responding, according a spokesperson from each agency.

 The initial call came in about an hour ago, at which point 10 engines and 70 firefighters were dispatched.

 There is a daycare and preschool nearby.
-Fennessy said no children were injured and all are accounted for.
+Orange County Fire Authority Chief Brian Fennessy said no children were injured and all are accounted for.